lvgl/lv_port_windows/README.md

 [lvgl/lv_sim_visual_studio](https://github.com/lvgl/lv_sim_visual_studio).

 - [x] Only depends on Win32 API, C Runtime and C++ STL.
-- [x] Native support for x86, x64, ARM and ARM64 Windows.
+- [x] Native support for x86, x64 and ARM64 Windows.
 - [x] Support compiling with [VC-LTL](https://github.com/Chuyu-Team/VC-LTL)
   toolchain to make the binary size as smaller as using MinGW.
 - [x] Support resizing the Window in the HAL level.